Lucien-MG/bomber-man/README.md

 # bomber-man
-Fun project for improving skills in c.
+Fun project for improving our skills in c.